nelstevens/The-Daphnia-ruler/Manual.md

 directory.

 ## 4. supported operating Systems
 The Daphnia ruler is tested on Windows, macOS and Ubuntu (Linux).
-If errors occur please open an issue on Github preferably with a reproducable example.
+If errors occur please open an issue on Github preferably with a reproducible example.